jameshosken/itp-workshops/intro-to-blender.md

 * If you have __no numpad__, _File > User Prefs > Input > Emulate Numpad_
 * If you have __no 3 button mouse__, _File > User Prefs > Input > Emulate 3 button mouse_
 * __Save user preferences__
-* Windows CUDA?
+* CUDA?
 Enable in User Preferences > System.
 * Change render engine to cycles: Info Panel (top) > change __Blend er Render__ to __Cycles__
 * I use windows, so when I say 'Alt' I mean 'Option' on the mac, and when I say 'Control' it will usually mean 'Command'